aidan-faustina/MuonReconstructions/README.md

 I recommend using this version and output for the processing file because the calculation for ZPOS does not need to be repeated and orbit count is used as a marker for the events,which is unambigous, whereas event number varies based on the selection of data processed.

 ### Running path_reconstruction
-To use either version,simply put the appropriate file path into local_reconstruction_xleft_xright('<insert file path here>') and adjust the parameters/plot outputs to your choosing
+To use either version,simply put the appropriate file path into local_reconstruction_xleft_xright('insert file path here') and adjust the parameters/plot outputs to your choosing

 There are several different parameters that determine acceptance cuts for local/global reconstruction that can be found at the beginning of the file and you may find it appropriate to adjust them.
 Details on each one are provided in comments next to the values I have set as defaults.